-Creation Date: 15 Dec 2017 Revision Date: Aug 2019 Revision Number: 2.0
+Creation Date: Dec 2017 Revision Date: Aug 2019 Revision Number: 2.0

 An incident is an occurrence, condition, or situation arising in the course of work that resulted in or could have resulted in injuries, illness, damage to health, property or fatalities.
-All incidents shall be reported immediately to your supervisor and investigated thoroughly.
+All incidents shall be reported immediately to your supervisor and must be investigated thoroughly.

-An investigation usually refers to seeking out the facts about an injury, illness, or fatality after it has occurred.
-It can also refer to investigating incidents that could have caused injury, illness or death (e.g., structural collapse).
-The purpose is to determine the causes and to prevent injuries and illnesses in the future.
+An investigation usually refers to seeking out the facts about an illness, injury, property damage, or fatalities after it has occurred.
+It can also refer to investigating incidents (or close calls) that could have caused injury, illness or death (e.g., structural collapse).
+The purpose is to determine the causes and to prevent a reoccurrence.

 There is a legal requirement (Construction Regulations 213/91 section 51, 52 & 53, Industrial Regulations 851 and Mining Regulations, WHIMS Regulations 860, including reporting of all prescribed incidents) to not only report what happened, but also the steps taken to prevent a recurrence.
 Tomlinson group of companies uses Systematic Causation Analysis Technique (SCAT) to investigate all legally required and prescribed incidents.
 Only trained investigators in SCAT can take a lead role in an investigation.
-The following appropriate personnel maybe involved in an investigation; Management, Supervisor(s), JHSC member(s), Worker Representative and worker(s).
+The following trained personnel maybe involved in an investigation; Management, Supervisor(s), JHSC member(s), Worker Representative and worker(s).